St Albans Cathedral Choir

 There is no residential choir school; the boys rehearse before and after school, sing Choral Evensong on two weekdays and three choral services with the lay clerks each weekend.
 Many ex-choristers, together with those from the Abbey Girls Choir, go on to university as choral and organ scholars.
 The twelve lay clerks are a dedicated and highly skilled group of musicians who sing weekend services and concerts, and who, in the main, earn their living outside the music profession.

-As well as performing regularly at the Cathedral, the choir have also toured destinations around the world.
-Most recently the choir toured Northern Germany, performing concerts in Hanover and Brunswick, as well as singing for the service of Solemn Vespers on the feast of Pentecost, marking the 1200th Anniversary of the Diocese of Hildesheim.
-Past tour destinations have also included Italy, Sweden, the Netherlands, France and the East Coast of the USA.
+As well as performing regularly at the Cathedral, the choir has also made concert tours around the world, most recently in Spain (2017), Northern Germany (2015) and Italy (2013).
+Past tour destinations have included Rome, the Netherlands, France and Sweden (twice), and the East Coast of the USA.

 Under their current director, Andrew Lucas, St Albans Cathedral Choir maintains a reputation as one of the best Cathedral Choirs in the United Kingdom.
 They perform a variety of repertoire, which consists of both traditional choral music, as well as more modern genres and new compositions.